junwha/MNIST-FPGA-Accelarator/README.md

 # MNIST-FPGA-Accelarator

 ## Description
 This is a project for accelerating MNIST classification using FPGA pynq board.
 We implemented streaming architecture using 1-bit quantization.
-As the result, our hardware is currently about 10x faster than numpy for MNIST classification.
+As a result, our hardware is currently about 10x faster than numpy for MNIST classification.

 ## Hierarchy
 `src`: vivado HLS source code for main hardware